RinMinase/mpc-remote/README.md

 9. Open any video file

-10. Open your browser then navigate to `localhost:<port stated on Listen on port>`
+10. Open your browser on your phone then navigate to `localhost:<port stated on Listen on port>`

 ### Running the project